CryptoMountainsEcosystem/deployer/README.md

 ## License

-ARK Deployer is licensed under the MIT License - see the [LICENSE](./LICENSE.md) file for details.
+CMT Deployer is licensed under the MIT License - see the [LICENSE](./LICENSE.md) file for details.